---

 Introduce a new binary state tree to replace the hexary Patricia tries.
 Account

 The tree is partitioned into zones.
-The high 4 bits of every key are a zone
+The first byte of every key is a zone

 identifier that labels the category of state the key holds: account headers,